viamrobotics/docs/docs/manage/data-management/configure-cloud-sync.md

 By default, the Data Management Service syncs data to Viam's cloud every 5 minutes.
 To change the sync interval, specify an interval in minutes in the interval field.

-{{%expand "Click to view the JSON configuratio for the Data Management Service" %}}
+{{%expand "Click to view the JSON configuration for the Data Management Service" %}}

 ```json-viam {class="line-numbers linkable-line-numbers"}
 {